A colourful children’s playground stands firm amidst the waves of rubble from collapsed buildings in Antakya, Turkey.

 For Beste, now the only child around these streets, having a playground is a miracle that helps to distract her from the traumatic experience she lived only a few days ago.
 Swinging and climbing up the slide is one of the very few things she can do to keep the memories away.

-Memduh (47), his wife Serpil (26), and Beste (4), were inside the house when the devastating earthquake hit in Türkiye.
+Memduh (47), his wife Serpil (26) and Beste (4), were inside the house when the devastating earthquake hit in Türkiye.
 The wardrobe fell on Memduh and his hand was seriously cut, but otherwise the family was unharmed.
-Their house did not collapse, even though it is severely damaged.
+Their house did not collapse, but was severely damaged.
 They now reside in a tent in front of the house.

 We have not been able to overcome it.
 Even when we are in the tent, we are still scared,” said Memduh.
 Later on, he added,“Psychologically, we are very hurt.
 Which father wants his child to live in these conditions?
 But we don’t have anything else”.